Steps to Hiring your First Employee in Texas

 Step 4 – New Hire Reporting

-Employers are required to report newly hired employees and re-hired employees with the Texas Workforce Commission within 20 days of their hire or rehire date.
+Employers are required to report newly hired employees and re-hired employees with the Texas Workforce Commission (TWC) within 20 calendar days of the employee start date or rehire date.

 Step 5 – Payroll Taxes

-After hiring employees, payroll taxes will need to be paid.
+After hiring employees, monthly and quarterly wage reports will need to be filed and payroll taxes paid.
 Payroll taxes include:

 Federal Income Tax Withholding